Belarus frees 52 political prisoners as US lifts some sanctions on its national airline

 It was another sign of a possible rapprochement between Washington and Minsk, a close ally of Russia that has faced Western isolation for years.
 U.S. President Donald Trump and Belarus’ Alexander Lukashenko spoke on the phone last month, and the American leader even suggested a face-to-face meeting could be in the works.

-But for more than a year, Lukashenko has sought to mend ties with the West in the hopes of easing the sanctions.
+But more recently, Lukashenko has sought to mend ties with the West in the hopes of easing the sanctions.
 He has regularly released prisoners as a way to win favor, including freeing Siarhei Tsikhanouski, a key dissident and the husband of exiled opposition leader Sviatlana Tsikhanouskaya, in June.

 The concession from the U.S. came a day after Poland denounced an incursion of Russian drones into its territory — saying some came from Belarus — in what Western officials called an act of aggression.
 NATO jets were scrambled and shot some of the drones down.